abhisheksuvarna782-coder/DeepShield/README.md

 # 📜 License

-This project was developed as a hackathon project for educational and research purposes**.
+This project was developed as a hackathon project for educational and research purposes.

 ---